BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Evaluation

-We additionally varied the number of cars in \texttt{taipei} to see if \sn could also search for common objects.
-The results are shown in Figure~\ref{fig:scrubbing-nb-objs}.
-For both the naive method and the \noscope oracle, the same complexity increases as the number of cars increases.
+We also varied the number of cars in \texttt{taipei} to see if \sn could also search for common objects.
+As shown in Figure~\ref{fig:scrubbing-nb-objs}, the sample complexity increases as the number of cars increases for both the naive method and the binary oracle.
 However, for up to 5 cars, \sn's sample complexity remains nearly constant, which demonstrates the efficacy of biased sampling.
 While \sn shows degraded performance with 6 cars, there are only 70 such instances, and is thus significantly harder to find.

-\minihead{Multiple object classes} We additionally test \sn on multiple object classes by searching for at least one bus and at least five cars in \texttt{taipei}.
-There are 63 instances of such events in the test set.
+\minihead{Multiple object classes} We tested \sn on multiple object classes by searching for at least one bus and at least five cars in \texttt{taipei}.
+There are 63 instances in the test set.

-The end-to-end speedups are shown in Figure~\ref{fig:scrubbing-multi}.
-Searching for multiple object classes is favorable for the \noscope oracle, as it becomes more selective.
-Nonetheless, \sn significantly outperforms the \noscope oracle, giving up to a 81$\times$ performance increase. \sn also significantly outperforms the naive baseline, giving over a 966$\times$ speedup.
+As shown in Figure~\ref{fig:scrubbing-multi}, \sn outperforms the naive baseline by up to 966$\times$.
+Searching for multiple object classes is favorable for the binary oracle, as it becomes more selective.
+Nonetheless, \sn significantly outperforms the binary oracle, giving up to a 81$\times$ performance increase.

 Additionally, we show the sample complexity as a function of the \texttt{LIMIT} in Figure~\ref{fig:scrubbing-taipei} of \sn and the baselines, for \texttt{taipei}.
-We see that \sn can be up to 5 orders of magnitude more sample efficient over both the naive baseline and NoScope.
+We see that \sn can be up to orders of magnitude more sample efficient over both the naive baseline and the binary oracle.